javi-cortes/linkedon/README.md

 `jobberwocky` app is a service that works as a store for job opportunities where companies can share open positions

-This project is using [scrapy](https://fastapi.tiangolo.com/) as a web framework.

 <!-- GETTING STARTED -->
 ## Getting Started
 ***